-DeFi Africa held its first AMA (Ask Me Anything) session with MakerDAO in our public Telegram channel on 10th December, 2020.
-The guests for this session were Maria Magenes (Community Lead for Europe & Africa, Maker Foundation) and Gustav Arentoft (Business Development for Europe, Maker foundation).
+DeFi Africa held its first AMA (Ask Me Anything) session with MakerDAO on our public Telegram channel on December 10th, 2020.
+The guests for this session were Maria Magenes (Community Lead for Europe & Africa, Maker Foundation) and Gustav Arentoft (Business Development for Europe, Maker Foundation).

 The AMA was structured into five chapters.

 - Chapter 4-Questions from the audience live

 - Chapter 5-Winners announcement from both live and Twitter

 MakerDAO is an open-source project on the Ethereum blockchain and a Decentralized Autonomous Organization (DAO) created in 2014.
 Builders of DAI, the first decentralized, stable cryptocurrency that can be used by anyone, anywhere, anytime.

 Chapter 1-Introduction to guests